ignite/cli/docs/docs/guide/04-blog/00-build-blog.md

 update the contents of existing posts, and delete posts that are no longer needed.

-One of the features of the ignite CLI is the ability to generate code that implements basic CRUD functionality.
+One of the features of the Ignite CLI is the ability to generate code that implements basic CRUD functionality.
 This is accomplished through the use of scaffolding commands, which can be used to quickly generate the necessary code for creating, reading, updating, and deleting data in your application.